-During their years at the top the retiring drivers passed on the tradition of fine enginemanship to their firemen, many of them the sons and nephews of their generation who, in their turn, became the express drivers of the 1930s, 1940s and 1950s.
+During their years at the top the retiring drivers passed on the tradition of fine enginemanship to their firemen who became the express drivers of the 1930s, 1940s and 1950s.

 - The London & North Eastern Railway Magazine (on DVD, digitised by The Great Eastern Railway Society)